 Congress in the United States and the California Legislature would both need to approve secession.

-The county’s size is greater than the combined sizes of Rhode Island, Connecticut, Delaware, and New Jersey.
-Still, according to him, the county has never been provided with what it deserves.
+The country’s size is greater than the combined sizes of Rhode Island, Connecticut, Delaware, and New Jersey.
+Still, according to him, the county has never received what it deserves.